ChrstphrHll/npc_gen/students/Iaen Dannyd.md

 ---
 # Iaen Dannyd
 ### Description
-- Dragonborn Rouge from Aldercrown Empire
+- Dragonborn Rouge from Draconia
 - 2nd year Protection student in Fiesn
 - short spines, Deep Blue eyes, and copper skin
 - Is Trusting and Determined, and has Wellness as their ideal
+- Speaks in a strong, direct, sustained manner

 ### Notes